ringcentral/ringcentral-js-widgets/packages/ringcentral-crius/README.md

-# ringcentral-crius
+# @ringcentral-integration/crius

 A test lib based on Crius for RingCentral Integration

 ## Usage

-Add `ringcentral-crius` to the development dependencies in the specified project.
+Add `@ringcentral-integration/crius` to the development dependencies in the specified project.

 ## CLI